The STI Files: Pubic Lice

 How is it diagnosed?
 Self diagnosis is possible, but difficult.
 May require microscopic examination of a skin scraping or biopsy.

 When a person uses these medications, they must also clean anything that might have lice on it.
-They should put on clean cloths and wash all dirty clothes, bed linens, and towels in very hot water.
+They should put on clean clothes and wash all dirty clothes, bed linens, and towels in very hot water.
 If something can't be washed, it needs to be put in a sealed plastic bag for 2 weeks to make sure the lice are killed.

 The person might still itch even after the lice have been killed because the skin takes time to heal.
 Something like calamine lotion may help during this time.